 Book Now → 10 Day Morocco Tour

 Day 9 is a travel day from the Sahara Desert back to Marrakech.
-The drive takes approximately twelve-hours, stopping at several viewpoints along the way offering panoramic views of the surrounding Atlas Mountains!
+The drive takes approximately twelve hours, stopping at several viewpoints along the way that offer panoramic views of the surrounding Atlas Mountains!

-We arrived back to Marrakech, checked-in to the hotel, and then headed into the city for the evening to explore the madness of the Medina!
+We arrived back in Marrakech, checked in to the hotel, and then headed into the city for the evening to explore the madness of the Medina!